playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 );
 ```

-Similarly, `watch` supports both of the following carried over from `watchEffect`:

-1. Removing `{immediate: true}` to not run on first render
-2. Passing an `onCleanup` method to cleanup watched side effects
+`watch` also supports passing an `onCleanup` method to cleanup watched side effects, much like the `watchEffect` API:

 ```javascript
 const title = ref("Movies");